emibcn/crypt-disk-image/README.md

     partition probing or file system mounting."

-Some extra precautions have been taken when working with files and directories to mitigate the fact tt his is beeing run by a user with sudo powers.
+Some extra precautions have been taken when working with files and directories to mitigate the fact that this is beeing run by a user with sudo powers, for example, only create files and directories under a directory owned by the user.
 However, those precautions would not be enough (in general or in your particular case), so don't use it in untrusted environments.

 ### Password store